 Typically, runners should replace their shoes every 300 to 600 miles.
 Depending on how often and far you run, this could be once a quarter or twice a year.

 If you don’t log your miles, don’t panic.
-There are a few signs to look out for that will let you know it’s time: the shoes may begin to fit differently, show visible signs of wear, including a wrinkled midsole, or the treads are worn down.
+A few signs to look out for will let you know it’s time: the shoes may begin to fit differently, show visible signs of wear, including a wrinkled midsole or the treads are worn down.

 It’s crucial that you replace your shoes soon after you start to notice these changes.
-If you don’t, stress and impact on your legs can increase, which leads to aches, pains, and even an increased risk of injuries.
+If you don’t, stress and impact on your legs can increase, leading to aches, pains, and an increased risk of injuries.

-If you experience any abnormal pains or overuse injuries during your running journey, including in the knees and hips, schedule an appointment with our doctors today to discuss your options.
+If you experience any abnormal pains or overuse injuries during your running journey, including in the knees and hips, schedule an appointment with the doctors at CORE Orthopedics today to discuss your options.

 119 Elizabeth Ln., Genoa City, WI 53128